 At this point, you might be thinking – “I want to begin upgrading my band’s lighting, but I just don’t have the money to do it right.”

 At this stage in the game, you may set up all the lighting yourself, and you certainly don’t have the budget to pay a lighting person!
 So what’s a band member to do?

 The good news is that having a great show doesn’t have to be expensive nor does it have to be complicated.
 In fact, you may already have the tools you need to create a great show without even knowing it.

 Just by taking some basic design principles and applying them to lighting, you too can bring your lighting to an epic level.
 Knowledge, and learning how to use lighting well is the key to great lighting for your band.

-For example – by simply getting the right lighting console in place, you can have the ability to create lighting presets for each song you play, and to build effects to the music – even if you only have a few lights.
+For example – by simply getting the right lighting console or controller in place, you can have the ability to create lighting presets for each song you play, and to build effects to the music – even if you only have a few lights.

 And, you can run it from stage – even automatically to your music if you wish!

 That’s why I’ve created my free guide “3 Steps to Begin with Band Lighting”.Inside, I show you how to create great lighting for your band, and how to run it all from the stage.
 Get it by clicking here and entering your details!